irfan-rg/the-xo-store/docs/API.md

 # API Documentation

-This document provides detailed information about the backend API endpoints for The Weeknd Store.
+This document provides detailed information about the backend API endpoints for The XO Store.

 ## Base URLs